nbgallery/rpki/README.md

 rpki is a wrapper package that PKI-enables the httr package.
 Conceptually, rpki is similar to the Ruby [MyPKI](https://github.com/nbgallery/mypki) package and Python [pypki2](https://github.com/nbgallery/pypki2) package, and is intended to use the same mypki configuration file.

 ## Details
-rpki can run in both interactive and non-interactive R sessions.
-The default behavior of rpki is to override the config() settings of httr using the PKI settings found in a .mypki configuration file.
-It will attempt to search for and use a pre-existing .mypki configuration file located in the home directory (~/.mypki).
-If the configuration file is not found or is invalid (wrong format, nonexistent file paths, .etc), the user will be prompted for file paths to a certificate authority bundle and a PKI file. rpki sets the following httr config settings
+rpki can run in interactive or non-interactive R sessions (depending on how the pki passphrase is provided).
+By default, rpki expects a .mypki configuration file to be located at `~/.mypki`.
+If the configuration file is invalid or not found (wrong format, nonexistent file paths, .etc), the user will be prompted for file paths to a certificate authority bundle and a PKI file. rpki sets the following httr config settings
 * cainfo
 * sslcert
 * sslkey
+* keypasswd

-### mypki Configuration File
+### .mypki Configuration File
-rpki expects a mypki configuration file to be json formatted and at minimum specify the absolute file paths to a Certificate Authority (CA) bundle and a PKCS12 digital certificate.
+A proper .mypki configuration file should be json formatted and at minimum specify the absolute file paths to a Certificate Authority (CA) bundle and a PKCS12 digital certificate.
 ```json
 {
   "ca": "/path/to/certificate_authority_bundle.crt",